plc-user/QET_ElementScaler/README.md

 # QET_ElementScaler

 QET_ElementScaler is a commandline-tool to scale QElectroTech-Elements with constant factor(s) and save the changed data to a renamed file.
-With the optional parameter &quot;-o&quot; or &quot;--stdout&quot; the scaled element is written to stdout and no new file is created.
+With the optional parameter &quot;-o&quot; or &quot;--stdout&quot; the changed data is written to stdout and no new file is created.
-The optional parameter &quot;-i&quot; or &quot;--stdin&quot; is used to read the input-data from stdin and the output is forced to stdout.<br>

-It compiles with Lazarus 2.2.2 and FreePascal 3.2.2 on Debian/GNU Linux (unstable) and ReactOS (0.4.15-dev-4888).
+It compiles with GCC with C++17 activated on Debian/GNU Linux (unstable) and ReactOS (0.4.15-dev-5075).
 The ReactOS-Build can also be used with Win in a cmd-window.<br>

 QET_ElementScaler can process one file at a time.